acm-uiuc/groot/README.md

     repo init -u git@github.com:acm-uiuc/groot-manifest
     ```

-5. Run the following command to grab the latest releases of the services and frontend
+5. Run the following command to grab the latest releases of all services, including the frontend

     ```sh
     repo sync